MajZ15/trgovina/README.md

 # EP Trgovina Backend

 PHP backend for an online store.
-Build for a project for the Electronic Business course.
+Created as an end project for the Electronic Business course.

 ## Prerequisites